realsurya/pystocksim/README.md

 # Further Documentation

 The quick start guide can also be found in ipynb (Jupyter Lab) format in this repo.
+This includes the plots pystocksim will output.
 Additionally, documentation for each function can be found in the respective docstring.

 # Future Expandability